Read the profiler snapshot

 What-if: focus on specific methods

 Focus On Subtree: show only the selected method call.
-Parent method sample time counter shows only the time spent in the selected subtree.
+Parent method sample counter shows only the time spent in the selected subtree.

 Focus On Call: show the selected method and the methods that call it.
-When this option is enabled, every time frame shows only the time spent in the selected method.
+When this option is enabled, every frame shows only the time spent in the selected method.

 Exclude Subtree: ignore the selected method call.